-Identifying individual student strengths and weakness provides teachers with a unique teaching opportunity to use differentiated feedback and make significant impact in learning outcome.
-Our assessments help identify the common deficiencies for a group of students and this aids in implementing a program with fidelity.
-Since, ACT questions test students for a deeper understanding of concepts than what is typically tested in the classroom, teachers can use the manual to ensure students have a clearer understanding of the concepts.
+Our student reports identify areas of improvement and their impact on readiness.
+This provides teachers with the opportunity to use differentiated feedback to make significant impact in learning outcome.
+Our assessments help identify the common deficiencies for group of students and this aids in implementing a program with fidelity.

-Our online program leverages content licensed from Wiley.
-We support other leading prep provider content so teachers can continue to leverage ACT prep books they have purchased for supplemental practice material - bell ringers, flash cards, lesson plans etc. Books from the following publishers are supported: McGraw Hill, Barron's, Kaplan, Wiley, Petersons and a few others.
-These holy grail documents allow you to develop a best-in-class intervention program tailored to meet your students unique needs by leverage our lean six sigma analysis and prescription with your teaching skills.
+We support materials from leading prep provider so teachers can continue to leverage prep books they have purchased.
+These materials can serve as bell ringers, flash cards, lesson plans etc. Books from the following publishers are supported: McGraw Hill, Barron's, Kaplan, Wiley, Petersons, etc. These holy grail documents allow you to develop a best-in-class program tailored to meet your schools unique needs.